Syncop8/Agile88/_docs/how-we-work.md

 1. Create a project brief
 -----------------------

-Post a project brief that describes what you need help with, the profile of your ideal consultant and other details.
-It’s a good idea to set expectations around your timeframe and budget to help consultants tailor their proposals to your needs.
-Your company details are kept confidential and are not visible to consultants.
+Post a project brief that describes what you need help with, the profile of your ideal Agile88er and other details.
+It’s a good idea to set expectations around your timeframe and budget to help prospects tailor their proposals to your needs.
+Your company details are kept confidential and are not visible.

-2. Get matched to the best consultants
+2. Get matched to the best agile project people
 -------------------

 Our recommendations engine matches your brief with the most relevant consultants.
-You can also invite Expert360 consultants to apply for the project.
-Interested and available consultants will submit an application for you to review.
+You can also invite Agile88 consultants to apply for the project.
+Interested and available people will submit an application for you to review.

 3. Engage quickly and directly
 ---------------------------